Back

 This year’s Kafka Summit, focusing on event streaming and microservices, is April 25–26 in London.
 We’ll be there talking about the possibilities and benefits of stream processing.
 Say hello at the Quix booth to learn where the afterparty is happening. 😉

-Real time digital twins
+Real time digital twin towers.

 What differentiates real-time digital twins?
 And why are they interesting for streaming data?